MichaelNewham/raspi-troubleshooter/README.md

 * [Return to start](#top)

 ## <a name="head_WifiCannotConnectOctoPi"></a>Wi-fi cannot connect (OctoPi)... or need to edit boot files
 Either logging in locally or mounting the microSD on your workstation, create and/or edit the file `octopi-wpa-supplicant.txt` on the `boot` partition.
 Note that the SSID and PSK values are case-sensitive.
-Make sure the two-letter country code is correct.
+Make sure the two-letter country code is correct and the code is uppercase.
+The line with the country code should be above the network paragraph.

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev